---->

 of such explanations and their 'unseens'.
 Many at the time saw

-Newton as developing Gilbert's theory which Galileo-Descartes
+Newton as developing Gilbert's theory which

-Newton's great originalities was in his seeing particular
+Newton's great originalities was in his seeing particular explanations

-being unscientific - and being the first clear proponent of a
+as being unscientific - and being the first clear proponent of a

-blackbox science simply predicting everything.
+blackbox science simply predicting everything even if Newton himself did not really support it.
 Copernicus, Galileo

 and others had earlier done some black-box science, but excluded